ankaAR/bestiario5e/_creatures/swarm-of-poisonous-snakes.md

 ### Acciones

 ***Bites.*** Ataque de arma cuerpo a cuerpo: +6 al ataque, alcance 0 ft., one creature in the swarm's space.
-Hit: 7 (2d6) piercing damage, or 3 (1d6) piercing damage if the swarm has half of its hit points or fewer.
+Hit: 7 (2d6) puntos de daño perforante, or 3 (1d6) puntos de daño perforante if the swarm has half of its hit points or fewer.
 The target must make a DC 10 Constitution saving throw, taking 14 (4d6) poison damage on a failed save, or half as much damage on a successful one.